 What if it’s too warm or too cold to ship wine?

-We can hold orders at no extra cost until weather permits safe shipping (up to four months).
+We can hold orders at no extra cost until weather permits safe shipping.
 We generally send shipments early in the week to avoid packages sitting in a Fedex warehouse over the weekend, but this can depend on the destination.
 With written authorization we will ship any time you like, but we cannot be held responsible for any damage caused to wine by adverse weather conditions and would recommend first over-night service when temperatures are too hot or too cold.

 Where do you ship?